 I hope you enjoy this site on exploring the country of Poland, please do contact us with your articles and photographs to enable us to make it even more interesting for all our viewers.

 Poland Explorer will develop into a large site and is a exploration and educational project that will expand over time.
-The aim is to provide a clear, easy to use site with useful information on many subjects about Polska.
+The aim is to provide a clear, easy to use site with useful information on many subjects about Poland, Polska, travel, tourism, a travel guide, hotels, restaurants, nightlife and things to do.
 There will be regional and town guides on travel within Poland, tourism, history and geography, economy and culture.
 The first stage in its development will be articles on the cities, towns and villages of Poland.
 For an example on how a place will appear on Poland Explorer click on this link.

 If you are Polish or you have an association with the country I would be delighted to receive your own articles about Polska.
 Especially articles about where you live or about the local economy, travel, culture, geography, history or tourism, and don’t forget to include photographs of your village, town, or city.